Want to know more? — Subscribe

 Millennials are driving the real estate market

+Before we learn how to build a website like Zillow, it's worth talking about who drives the market.
 Today, millennials represent the largest generational group in the United States.
 According to Opendoor, they're quickly becoming the newest generation of home buyers.

 On average, the typical age of a first-time homebuyer is 34 years old – an age that millennials are now reaching.
 As they approach their mid-30s, they will become the newest generation of homebuyers, which will drive recent real estate trends.